 XARELTO® works together with low-dose aspirin to help protect you from blood clots that may cause a sudden decrease in blood flow to the legs, major amputation, heart attack, or stroke.
 Think of XARELTO® and aspirin like 2 members of the same team whose job it is to prevent blood clots from forming and growing.
-But they each play different positions—aspirin, an antiplatelet blood thinner, helps keep platelets (which are pieces of blood cells) from sticking together, and XARELTO®, an anticoagulant blood thinner, helps slow down the blood's clotting process.
+But they each play different positions—aspirin, an antiplatelet blood thinner, helps keep platelets (which are a type of blood cell) from sticking together, and XARELTO®, an anticoagulant blood thinner, helps slow down the blood's clotting process.

-Until recently, aspirin had to play defense on its own, but a study showed that adding XARELTO® to the team helps further reduce the risk of a sudden decrease in blood flow to the legs, major amputation, heart attack, or stroke, compared to aspirin alone.
+A study showed that adding XARELTO® to low-dose aspirin helps further reduce the risk of a sudden decrease in blood flow to the legs, major amputation, heart attack, or stroke, compared to aspirin alone.
 Read more about XARELTO® and aspirin.

 PAD is a progressive disease with risks that increase over time.
 Only your healthcare professional can decide how long you should take XARELTO®.
 Do not stop taking XARELTO® without talking to the healthcare professional who prescribes it for you.